Get insights.

 8.1.
 Quantitative Question Types

-Ranking, Sliders, and NPS are a few other quantitative question types often used in surveys.
+Ranking, Sliders, and NPS are a few other quantitative question types used often in surveys.

 8.2.
 Qualitative Question Types